-(still reflected in the name), the Observatory has been exclusively managed
+(as reflected in the name until 2015!), the Observatory has been exclusively managed

 by University College London since 1951.